jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Apr 15 to Apr 16: 302.0
+>The provisional increase in cases from Apr 23 to Apr 24: 419.0
 >
->The last time cases per day were this high was Apr 15 2023: 1 day prior.
+>The last time cases per day were this high was Apr 19 2023: 5 days prior.
 >
->The case rate then was 324 cases.
+>The case rate then was 427 cases.
 >
->The last time cases per day were lower than this was Mar 27 2022: 385 days prior.
+>The last time cases per day were lower than this was Apr 23 2023: 1 day prior.
 >
->The case rate then was 291 cases.
+>The case rate then was 239 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)